remotemac-io/status/README.md

 This file is updated whenever we have scheduled or unscheduled maintainance that results in downtime.

 ## Current status
-- All systems are online

-## Upcoming maintenance

-**13th of December 2019 - 12:30 UTC until 15:30 UTC**
+- Systems are under maintainance between 12:30 UTC until 15:30 UTC.

-During this time our website and services may be unavailable for short periods of time
+At 13:25 UTC systems were offline for about 10 minutes.
+We don't expect any more downtime today.